tchienn/booki/README.md

 # Booki

 A static booking website for accommodation and experiences.
-An integration project using HTML and CSS, made as a project for OpenClassrooms Web Development path.
+An integration project using HTML and CSS, made for OpenClassrooms Web Development path.